 Discovering new information about the history and landscape through a community archaeology programme of surveys, research, excavation, interpretation and conservation management works.

-Oral Histories has been part of the 'Peeling the Onion' project.
+Oral Histories was part of the 'Peeling the Onion' project.
 It gathered spoken memories of a changing working landscape and how people lived their lives within it.

 Enhancing, restoring and managing flower rich hay meadows within the scheme area, using traditional practices to increase plant diversity.